librepods/librepods/README.md

-delete the last file you modified.
+delete the file with the shortest name.